Attensadev/attensa-api-docs/source/includes/_users.md

 }
 ```

-Get items from the stream the users follows.
+Get items from the streams the user follows.

 ### Request